vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 One must perform the *japa* mentally while meditating on the sixfold emptiness, O Goddess, the fi ve conditions of the mind, and the seven equalizations. //174//

-*śūnyaṣa ṭ kaṁ tathā devi hyavasthāpañcakaṁ puna ḥ * /
+*śūnyaṣaṭkaṁ tathā devi hyavasthāpañcakaṁ puna ḥ * /

 *viṣuvaṁ saptarūpaṁ ca bhāvayan manasā japet* //174//